 During the fiscal year ended June 30, 1997, the Company paid Randy H. Thurman \$100,000 in consideration for serving as Chairman of the Board.
-The Company did not pay cash compensation to its remaining directors for acting as directors or as members of committees of the Board of Directors, other than reimbursement of reasonable expenses incurred by the directors in attending board and committee meetings.
+The Company did not pay cash compensation to its remaining directors for acting as a director or a member of committees of the Board of Directors, other than reimbursement of reasonable expenses incurred by the director in attending board and committee meetings.